jaredpalmer/formik/docs/guides/form-submission.md

 - Proceed with running the submission handler (i.e. `onSubmit` or `handleSubmit`)
 - Did the submit handler return a promise?
-  - Yes: Wait until it is resolved or rejected, then set `setSubmitting` to `false`
+  - Yes: Wait until it is resolved or rejected, then set `isSubmitting` to `false`
   - No: _Call `setSubmitting(false)`_ to finish the cycle

 ## Frequently Asked Questions